LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD April 2024
 - Support cross-folder "Edit in Grid"
   - rename getOperationNotPermittedMessage() to getOperationNotAllowedMessage()
+  - EditableGridLoaderFromSelection to account for idsNotPermitted when using selections for getSelectedData()

 ### version 3.37.2
 *Released*: 1 April 2024